The Wonders of Tamanu Oil

-- Some of these of these companies use some pure Tamanu Oil but then dilute it with cheaper carrier oils such as Olive Oil.
+Some of these companies use some pure Tamanu Oil but then dilute it with cheaper carrier oils such as Olive Oil.

 There are companies that sell "expensive" tamanu that has a yellowish or light color.
 This tamanu oil has most likely been adulterated.
-Also, beware of black colored tamanu.
-Black tamanu results when the tamanu nuts have been tossed into a fire to speed up the curing process that normally takes two months.
+Also, beware of black- colored tamanu.
+Black tamanu results when the tamanu nuts have been tossed into a fire to speed up the curing process which normally takes two months.

 Unrefined tamanu oil has a thick consistency and may naturally separate or solidify at cold temperatures which is another reason why commercial companies prefer the refined oil.